lawrennd/old_talks/_uq/includes/emukit-vision.md

 \slides{* Still in development: High level goals that owners of the process/simulator might be actually interested in.
 Examples: measure quality of a simulator, explain complex system behavior.}

 \notes{Emukit does not contribute much to this part at the moment.
-However Emukit team are on lookuout for typical use cases for Emukit, and if a reoccuring pattern emerges, it may become a part of the library.}
+However Emukit team are on lookout for typical use cases for Emukit, and if a reoccuring pattern emerges, it may become a part of the library.}

 \newslide{Structure}